charlesrg/pgsql_partition/README.md

  * Partition trigger test
  * This trigger is just a test, during inserts it will skip your child table triggers

+For more info check: http://www.charlesrg.com/linux/71-postgresql-partitioning-the-database-the-fastest-way

-  * The trigger should be used this way:
+The trigger should be used this way:

  CREATE OR REPLACE FUNCTION quotes_insert_trigger() RETURNS trigger
       AS 'pgsql_partition3'